KrAsH-CoD3/WhatsApp-Status-Checker/README.md

   - Edit `options.add_argument(r'user-data-dir=YOUR-USER-DATA-DIR')`.
   - Edit `options.add_argument(r'--profile-directory=YOUR-PROFILE-DIR')`.
   - Edit `statusUploaderName` to your desired ContactName (make sure it is exactly how it is saved on your phone(Case Sensitive)).
-  - Open command prompt in the same folder and run `py main.py`
+  - Open command prompt in the same folder assuming your env('your_env_name') is activated.
+  - Run `py main.py`.

 ## Screenshots
-#

 ### Terminal | First Time Logging In
 ![WhatsApp first time log in](static/images/WhatsApp%20first%20time%20log%20in.png)
 #